b00tc4mp/skylab-bootcamp-201901/staff/oriol-bover/precourse/pasapalabra/README.md

 ## Functional description
-In this project,you can compete in the **pasapalabra** game  as if you were in the tv program
+In this project,you can compete in the **pasapalabra** game  as if you were in the tv program.

 You will have to resolve a question for every letter in the Spanish alphabet.